 While there is specialist early intervention for children with Autism Spectrum Disorder (ASD) and Intellectual Disability (ID) this is not necessarily the case for children with an early diagnosis of ADHD.
 If you do have the diagnosis for your child prior to school starting then some form of early intervention will assist.
 This could be a special education teacher, psychologist or speech therapist to address the specific symptoms that your child presents with.

-Changes to routine for your child may cause meltdowns.
+Changes to routine for your child may cause behavioural concerns.
 Your child with ADHD needs a structure in order to feel safe and a schedule is one way to assist you and your child to manage this.
-This schedule can be easily transferred to the kindergarten or childcare centre to further support your child to manage the routines in place.
+This schedule can be easily transferred to the kindergarten or the childcare centre to further support your child to manage the routines in place.

 Having a schedule in place will help to reduce any anxiety by preparing your child for upcoming changes to the activity or the routine.
 The environment will be more predictable, frustration and anxiety will be lessened and fear of the unexpected will be reduced.